Checkmk

 Checkmk quickly and clearly analyzes the essential parameters associated with the current site as well as any attached sites in the case of a distributed monitoring.

-Note: When Analyze configuration is called, the current state of all checks is always assessed and displayed.
+When Analyze configuration is called, the current state of all checks is always assessed and displayed.
 Therefore, after calling the menu item it may take a little while before the page with the results is displayed:

 2. Interpreting the analysis

+The analyzed site data is divided into different categories as checks.
 Each check has a colored status display.
-A check can have the following states in the analysis:
+A check can have the following states after analysis:

 State Color Description